Post

 Demo Web App Form URL

-Advantages of Using Google Apps Script — Web App:
+The advantages of using Google Apps Script — Web App are:

 • Website Web

-• Similar to Google Workspace enterprise account permission management, you can set access so that only Google accounts within the organization are allowed.
+• Similar to Google Workspace enterprise account permission management, access can be restricted to only Google accounts within the organization.

 • Completely Free